dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/5-applications.md

 {{% /box %}}

 You can clearly see the solution changes as the value of $a$ changes.
-This is also true for inequalities, but you should also take into account that the inequality sign changes when you multiply or divide by a negative number!
+This is also true for inequalities, but you should also consider the inequality sign changes when you multiply or divide by a negative number!

 {{% box %}}
 {{% note example %}}